seanbell/starcluster-startceleryworker/README.md

 # Name of the celery queue (default: celery)
 queue = celery

-# Number of worker processes to run (None to use all processes)
+# Number of worker processes to run (None to use all processes, default: None)
 concurrency = None

 [plugin kill_celery_worker]